matthiku/cSpot/readme.md

 # The *C*hurch *S*ervices *P*lanning *O*nline *T*ool

-c-SPOT was designed to help (small) churches plan their Sunday and Midweek services as well as other events.
+c-SPOT is a Collaborative Web Application designed to help (small) churches plan their Sunday and Midweek services as well as other events.

 c-SPOT is a collaboration tool which helps to manage all event information and processes - the Order of Service, staff, resources, worship song lists for worship leaders, musicians and every other person involved in the service or event and allows all participants to use, add or modify their relevant information - using the platform or device of their choice!